meeeejin/SWE3033-F2021/README.md

 ## Introduction

-Almost every important computer application must manage, update, and query databases using a database system(s) that best fit its workload.
+Almost every important computer application must manage, update, and query databases using a database system(s) that best fits its workload.
 In this course, you will learn the three most popular database systems and their major workloads:

 - MySQL and TPC-C (*OLTP workload*)
-- RocksDB and YCSB (*Cloud service workload*)
+- RocksDB and YCSB (*Key-value store workload*)
 - SQLite and AndroBench (*Mobile workload*)

 From these three projects, you can learn how each database system works and understand the characteristics of popular workloads.
 You can also learn how to measure key (performance-related) metrics and analyze their impacts on performance.